ArduPilot/MethodicConfigurator/BLOG.md

 ![Filter Configuration](filter_konfiguration.png)

 In our case, we got the [18_notch_filter_results.param parameter file](diatone_taycan_mxc/params/18_notch_filter_results.param).
-Edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Write Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).
+Edit it with a text editor to meet your needs and in Mission Planner while connected to the vehicle [select *Compare Params*, review the changes and press *Continue* followed by *Upload Params*](https://ardupilot.org/planner/docs/mission-planner-configuration-and-tuning.html#full-parameter-list).

 Load the `.bin` log from the first flight onto the [online Ardupilot Log Viewer](https://plotbeta.ardupilot.org/) or into Mission Planner.
 Take a look at the `VIBE.VibeX`, `VIBE.VibeY`, `VIBE.VibeZ` graphs they [all should be below 15](https://ardupilot.org/copter/docs/common-measuring-vibration.html)